seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

         * <code>docker tag &lt;image-id&gt; sc4simage:latest</code>

-        Now you can use the following *docker-compose.yml* file which can be located under sc4s directory, as the online method.
+        Now you can use the following *docker-compose.yml* file which can be located under the SC4S directory, as the online method.

         > *Notes*: It is not the exact docker-compose.yml file in online method.
 So, be sure you are using the correct version of the method.